1948 Pacific typhoon season: Typhoon Gertrude

+Gertrude formed on August 27 east of the Philippines.
+It moved west while reaching peak intensity as a Category 2 typhoon.
+It later weakened and re-strengthened to a Category 1 typhoon.
+After passing Luzon, Gertrude moved west-northwest and hit China as a tropical storm.
+It dissipated on September 4.

 Typhoon Hazel

+Hazel hit Taiwan as a category 1 typhoon.

 Typhoon Ione

 A Tropical Storm formed on September 11 and soon turned toward Japan as it gained strength.
 Ione soon reached category 4 intensity on September 14.
 Ione then began to lose strength and became a category 1 on September 16.
 Then, Ione struck Japan in that day killing 838 people.
 Ione further weakened and became a Tropical Storm on the 17th.
 Ione then dissipated.

 Typhoon Jackie

+Jackie hit China as a category 1 typhoon.

 Typhoon Kit

+Kit hit the Philippines and China as a tropical storm.
+After making landfall in China, the storm took an unusual track, moved south-southwest and struck Vietnam as a tropical depression.

 Typhoon Libby

+Libby formed southeast of Japan on September 29.
+The storm moved west as it quickly strengthened into a Category 4 typhoon.
+It later weakened and turned northeast.

 Typhoon Martha

+Martha was a Category 3 typhoon that didn't affect land.

 Typhoon Norma

+Norma was a short-lived tropical storm.

 Tropical Storm Olga

+Olga formed in the South China Sea on October 16.
+It moved west and dissipated on October 19.

 Typhoon Pat

+Pat was a tropical storm that stayed out at sea.

 Typhoon Rita

+Rita was a category 3 typhoon that didn't make landfall.

 Typhoon Agnes

+Agnes hit Japan as a tropical storm.